Adapter

 AMAZON STEPS FOR IAM ROLE

-Increase number of hops if running IAP inside of docker on an AWS instance
+Increase number of hops if running IAP inside of docker on Elastic Kubernetes Service instance

 aws sso login --profile aws-bota-1